daftpenguin/HoopsKickoffPracticePlugin/README.md

 * Plugin doesn't work on the first kickoff.
 Just reset the ball and it should work.
 * Player spawn locations don't update when new players join/leave until you reset the ball.
-* Every once in awhile the kickoff motion is scuffed and either moves too fast or barely moves at all.

 # Changelog

+v0.2
+* Updated to work with upcoming Epic Games support
+* Fixed issue where the ball sometimes moves too fast or barely moves at all during kickoff

 v0.1
 * Initial release